collaborativebioinformatics/2024_metagenomics/README.md

 - Depending on the file size, the lemur/magnet/nanosim model generation steps are the slowest.
 Thus, once run on a sample, use the `--simulate-only` tag to generate new simulated data based off that profile

-## MIMIC Simulator Pipeline Outputs:
+## MIMIC Simulator Pipeline Outputs
 The following provides a brief description of important outputs from the Mimic simulator, assuming `-o output`

 `output/lemur/relative_abundance.tsv` -- Initial taxonomic profiling file from Lemur.
 Column 1 is taxonomy ID, and 'F' column is the relative abundance